capoeiraworkshops/www-capoeiraworkshops-com/README.md

 ## Capoeira Workshops

 Capoeira Workshops are designed for businesses that need highly functioning and interactive teams.
 The workshops substitute regular interaction with the movements of Capoeira.
-Participants interact with each other using Capoeira to accomplish graceful and effective cooperative exercises.
+Participants interact with each other using Capoeira to accomplish graceful and cooperative exercises.
 Capoeira Workshops help improve:
 * Teamwork
 * Emotional Intelligence
 * Strategic Thinking
 * Compassion

 The practice of Capoeira is also a great total body exercise that, if coupled with our optional meditation practice, is also a great stress reliever.
-Capoeira Workshops will require your team to invest a minimum of two full days.
+Not including travel time, Capoeira Workshops will require your team to invest a minimum of two full days.
 Visit our website to learn more.

 ## Packages & Pricing

-Contact us to create a custom package or choose from one of the following basic packages:
+Contact us to create a custom package or choose from one of the following basic packages (facilities and other expenses not included):
 * 2 Day Workshop - 5,000 USD
 * 5 Day Workshop - 10,000 USD
 * 10 Day Workshop - 15,000 USD (**best value**)